 Hospital credentialing usually begins with an application to practice at the hospital and submission of curriculum vitae and similar documentation (e.g., medical degrees, residency certificates).
 The applicant will typically include professional references and be required to disclose pertinent negative events (e.g., termination due to competency; criminal offenses).

-Most physicians, either due to employment or the needs of private practice ownership, find that they must participate in the networks of third party payers.
+Most physicians, either due to employment or the needs of private practice ownership, find that they must participate in the networks of third-party payers.
 The process of insurance credentialing typically involves evaluation of a doctor’s education, training, residency, licenses and any specialty certifications.
-This undertaking often includes assembling complete information about a physician’s background and qualifications; checking information about the same provided by the physician against independent, reliable sources, such as the National Practitioner Data Bank; communicating with State licensing departments to confirm there are no limitations on the physician’s license; review of malpractice claims history; review of hospital privileges history; and confirming all aspects of relevant training.
+This undertaking often includes assembling complete information about a physician’s background and qualifications; checking information about the same provided by the physician against independent, reliable sources, such as the National Practitioner Data Bank; communicating with State licensing boards and departments to confirm there are no limitations on the physician’s license; review of medical malpractice claims history; review of hospital privileges history; and confirming all aspects of relevant training.
 Third-party payers may review physician credentials on a routine schedule for all physicians in the payer’s network.

 Government Payer Credentialing